smoketurner/serverless-vpc-plugin/README.md

     # Whether to export stack outputs so it may be consumed by other stacks
     exportOutputs: false

+    # Optionally specify additional outbound TCP ports to the internet.
+    # For instance to connect to external databases, like mysql on port 3306 or mongodb on 27017
+    outboundTcpPorts: [27017, 3306]
 ```

 ## CloudFormation Outputs